 The university is currently looking for a new company to outsource their cleaning services.

 “As you know, we’re searching for a new provider.
 That process is ongoing and should be wrapped up by the end of the academic year,” Brian Emerick, director of residence life said.

 The Chicago Sun has reported about the problems with cleanliness within the Chicago Public Schools (CPS).
 CPS officials had been investigating the cleanliness of their schools throughout 2018.
-A large amount of these problems stem from sub-par services provided by Aramark.
-There was a 72 percent failure rate with the schools cleaned by Aramark.
+Aramark was responsible for the cleaning services within 125 schools that CPS surprise inspected, with only 34 schools passing inspection.

 SEIU Local 1, a union group that represents custodial workers, is a part of the investor group that owns the Chicago Sun.
 CPS is trying to fix the problem by hiring more custodians during the school year and over the summer months but has kept Aramark on as its service provider.